Best practices for cost optimization

 This article covers best practices supporting principles of cost optimization, organized by principle.

-1. Choose the correct resources
+1. Choose optimal resources

-Use job clusters
+Use job compute

-A job is a way to run non-interactive code in a Databricks cluster.
+A job is a way to run non-interactive code on a Databricks compute instance.
 For example, you can run an extract, transform, and load (ETL) workload interactively or on a schedule.
 Of course, you can also run jobs interactively in the notebook UI.
-However, on job clusters, the non-interactive workloads will cost significantly less than on all-purpose clusters.
-See the pricing overview to compare “Jobs Compute” and “All-Purpose Compute”.
+However, on job compute, the non-interactive workloads will cost significantly less than on all-purpose compute.
+See the pricing overview to compare Jobs Compute and All-Purpose Compute.

 Use SQL warehouse for SQL workloads

 For interactive SQL workloads, a Databricks SQL warehouse is the most cost-efficient engine.
 See the pricing overview.
+All SQL warehouses come with Photon by default, which accelerates your existing SQL and DataFrame API calls and reduces your overall cost per workload.

 Use up-to-date runtimes for your workloads